Lyapis Trubetskoy: Dissolution

-Frontman Siarhei Mikhalok announced in mid-March 2014 that the group would disband in September 2014..
+Frontman Siarhei Mikhalok announced in mid-March 2014 that the group would disband in September 2014.
 The groups farewell concert was given in the Valeriy Lobanovskyi Dynamo Stadium in Kyiv, Ukraine on 26 August.
 Mayor of Kyiv Vitali Klitschko was present at this concert.

 Former band members led by Pavel Bulatnikaw formed a new band Trubetskoy Minsk.
 Siarhei Mikhalok founded the band Brutto.

-Resumal of activities
+Resumption of activities

 In November 2022 Lyapis issued a new music video to their song Harry, which was translated into Ukrainian by Serhiy Zhadan.
 The band also announced a charity concert in support of the Armed Forces of Ukraine in the Kyiv Palace of Sports.